sangeetashukla/OpenPedCan-analysis/README.md

 The OpenPedCan dataset includes gene expression, fusion, as well as somatic mutation, copy number, structural and variant results in combined tsv or matrix format.

-Below is a summary of biospecimens by sequencing strategy:
+Below is a summary of biospecimens by sequencing strategy in v10 release:

 | Experimental Strategy | Normal | Tumor |